def-gthill/lexurgy/doc/source/sc-dsl.rst

 use this to build up larger and larger classes of sounds without repeating yourself.

-Lexurgy's sound classes should be familiar to users of Rosenfelder's SCA, but they're more powerful in Lexurgy --- they can have descriptive names, the symbols in them can be more than one character long, and you can define them in terms of other classes.
+Lexurgy's sound classes should be familiar to users of Rosenfelder's SCA.

 Feature matrices
 ----------------